Topographs for binary quadratic forms and class numbers: Infinite series for topographs and class numbers

 \subsection{Discriminant zero}

 To complete the discussion, we look at the remaining case.
 Let $\mathcal T$ be a topograph of discriminant $D=0$ with region labels assumed to be non-negative.
 Let the $\gcd$ of these labels be $g$.
 Then $\mathcal T$ is $g$ times the primitive topograph containing $Q=[0,0,1]$ seen in Figure \ref{det0}.
 We exclude the $0$ topograph with $g=0$.
-Then $\mathcal T$ is periodic along its lake border with $Q|T=Q$.
 As in \e{qm},